AnthonyTechnologies/python-styleguide/syntax.md

 #### 2.1.3 File Naming
 Python filenames must have a .py extension and must not contain dashes (-).
-If you want an executable to be accessible without the extension, use a symbolic link or a simple bash wrapper containing `exec "$0.py" "$@"`.
+If an executable should be accessible without the extension, use a symbolic link or a simple bash wrapper containing `exec "$0.py" "$@"`.

 Unit test files follow PEP 8 compliant lower_with_under method names, for example, test_<method_under_test>_<state>.